datascience-mobi/2021-topic-01-team-03/to do list.md

 - [x] Select drug targets. **Ilya**
 - [ ] Why is the threshold 0,3 and not 0? **Lea**
 - [ ] Look into how effective_in_all_doses drugs vary in their effect on cell proliferation, depending on the dose (in brain_cancer data frame).
 Look for trends and create groups from drugs that have similarities.
 Who?
+- [ ] Which cell lines miss from achilles?
+Who?

 Till 7.06
 - [ ] **Everyone should dedicate more time to the project, take more tasks and give more effort!**